Music of the Pacific Northwest: Rock

 In 1959–1960, Seattle's Dolton Records started to take off and local bands including The Kingsmen and Paul Revere and the Raiders became known as the Sea-Port Beat, later to be referred to as the Original Northwest Sound.

 The region became famous as the hub of many of the alternative rock movements of the 1980s, 1990s, and 2000s.
 The indie label Sub Pop is associated with some of the most iconic Pacific Northwest acts, like Sleater-Kinney and The Postal Service, while Kill Rock Stars and K Records have hosted others including Beat Happening, Bikini Kill, Elliott Smith, and Modest Mouse.
 Indeed indie rock has made a stronghold in the Pacific Northwest due to prolific cities like Portland, Seattle, and Olympia.
+Numerous rock bands in the pacific northwest experiment with the use of feedback and abrasive effects like distortion and can be identified as Noise Rock.
+Notable examples of PNW-based noise rock bands include Lync, Unwound, and Melvins.
 KEXP is a popular and nationally noted Seattle-based public radio station that celebrates primarily indie rock music.
-But the indie music scene was never contained to the genre alternative rock and many musicians from the Pacific Northwest became well-known indie folk musicians, such as Neko Case, The Decemberists and Loch Lomond.
-Likewise, indie pop, indietronica and indie rap music have seen PNW artists like Macklemore, Carly Rae Jepsen, and Odesza and Sir-Mix-A-Lot make notable contributions.
+The indie music scene was never contained just to the genre alternative rock, however, and many musicians from the Pacific Northwest became well-known indie folk musicians, such as Neko Case, The Decemberists and Loch Lomond.
+Likewise, indie pop, indietronica and indie rap music have seen PNW artists like Macklemore, Carly Rae Jepsen, Odesza, and Sir-Mix-A-Lot make notable contributions.

-Pacific Northwest artists who became ground-breaking rock bands of their times include:
+Notable rock and rock-adjacent bands originating from the Pacific Northwest include: